Medical Issues & Information

 Symptoms: Ick is a disease almost exclusively seen in joeys.
-The main symptom is extremely poorly groomed fur that often appears matted or clumpy.
+The main symptom is extremely poorly groomed fur that often appears matted, brownish, or clumpy.

-Immediate Treatment: A culture and sensitivity are highly recommended to ascertain the ideal treatment plan.
+Immediate Treatment: A skin cytology and culture and sensitivity are highly recommended to ascertain the ideal treatment plan.
 Antibiotics and anti-fungal medications are often prescribed, and the issue resolves.

 Known Causes: Currently, we do not know what causes this infection in joeys.
 Generally, it is found to be a staph infection but a culture and sensitivity test is needed to determine which medications will be effective.